supermitch/moai_rpg/README.md

 Alternatively:

-* Click the controllers d-pad to move up, down, left or right
+* Click the controller d-pad to move up, down, left or right

 ## Screenshot ##